radixdlt/typescript-radix-engine-toolkit/LTS.md

 This section discusses the functionality provided by the `LTSRadixEngineToolkit` class and provides a number of examples.

-### Transaction API Group
+### Transaction Module

-A majority of the functionality exposed by this API group is abstracted away by the `SimpleTransactionBuilder` which is responsible for handling the entire transaction construction process and making all of the necessary Radix Engine Toolkit invocations to construct transactions.
-However, not all of the functions in this group are available through the `SimpleTransactionBuilder` class.
+A majority of the functionality exposed by this Module is abstracted away by the `SimpleTransactionBuilder` which is responsible for handling the entire transaction construction process and making all of the necessary Radix Engine Toolkit invocations to construct transactions.
+However, not all of the functions in this module are available through the `SimpleTransactionBuilder` class.
 Namely, the `summarizeTransaction` function is not.

 #### Summarize Transaction